Professional Reviews

 • And more…

-The webcam protection feature notified me any time I accessed an app that used my laptop’s webcam, like Skype or Zoom.
-However, I wish it was compatible with more webcams.
-It only has guaranteed compatibility with 10 cameras.
+The webcam protection notified me any time I accessed an app that used my laptop’s webcam, like Skype or Zoom.
+I wish it was compatible with more webcams, though, as it only has guaranteed compatibility with 10 cameras.
 Bitdefender’s webcam protection works with most webcams.

-I quite like the intrusion prevention tool.
+I quite like the Intrusion Prevention.
 It shows all running processes on your PC and the popularity of those processes with other Kaspersky users.
-You can easily set the permissions of each process (such as what folders they can read or write data in) and block specific processes all together.
+You can easily set the permissions of each process (such as what folders they can read or write data in) and block specific processes altogether.

-However, I was less impressed with the ad blocker feature.
-With it enabled, I visited an ad-heavy website, and unfortunately, I could still see lots of ads.
+I found the ad blocker feature less impressive.
+With it enabled, I visited an ad-heavy website, but I was still bombarded with a large number of ads.
 TotalAV includes a much better ad blocker.
+That said, I was glad that Kaspersky also comes with an adware remover that works quietly in the background when enabled.

 Backup and Restore lets users backup files to a removable drive or online cloud service — you can either use Dropbox (default option) or connect Kaspersky with another service.
 However, I don’t think this feature adds much value, as Dropbox gives all users 2 GB storage space for free, after which you’d need to upgrade to get more storage space.
 While I think it’s ok that Kaspersky offers a backup option, there are better ones out there (like Norton, which offers more storage space and doesn’t make you subscribe to another service).

-Kaspersky’s Rescue Disk feature is pretty useful — it helps to clean up a computer infected with malware upon startup.
+Kaspersky’s Rescue Disk is useful — it cleans up a computer infected with malware upon startup.
 To use this feature, you need to download Kaspersky Rescue Disk and upload it to a USB or CD/DVD, which you’ll then use to disinfect your PC.
-There are a couple other antiviruses that offer this — like ESET and Panda.

 Finally, the gaming mode pauses scans and notifications during gameplay or whenever you open an app in full-screen mode.
 Kaspersky’s gaming mode is ok, but Norton is better — it offers a specialized game booster that actually improves performance during gameplay.